willawill/Front-end-Developer-Interview-Questions/README.md

 * Explain how prototypal inheritance works

     * When accessing the properties of an object, JavaScript will traverse the prototype chain upwards until it finds a property with the requested name.
+Javascript only provides by default one specific case of prototypal inheritance with the *new* operator.
+Javascript uses __proto__property to represent the next prototype to find in the prototype chain.
+The *new* operator does three steps:

+        1. create a new instance of the class and set __proto__to be Class.prototype

+        2. Initialize the instance.
+Set *this* to the instance.

+        3. Return the instance.

 * How do you go about testing your JavaScript?